nypublicradio/school-ventilation-2021/README.md

-# School Ventilation and COVID
+# School ventilation and COVID

 This GitHub repo contains data and methods for our 2021 story, [TKTK](<>).
 In the story, we used publicly available data on ventilation and COVID cases in New York City schools to examine whether case rates were higher in buildings that rely on windows for fresh air (as opposed to HVAC).
 Here, we'll show you how we did it.